Inventure71/HoloVinyl/README.md

-HoloVinyl
+# HoloVinyl

-Overview
+## Overview

-HoloVinyl is a project that bridges the gap between physical objects and digital music.
-By leveraging computer vision, HoloVinyl allows users to connect any object to a song, playlist, or album, serving as a modern replacement for vinyl records.
+HoloVinyl bridges the gap between physical objects and digital music.
+By leveraging computer vision, it allows users to connect any object to a song, playlist, or album, serving as a modern replacement for vinyl records.

-Features
+## Features

-Object Recognition: Use any physical object as a key to access music.
+- **Object Recognition**: Use any physical object as a key to access music.

-Music Mapping: Assign a song, playlist, or album to an object.
+- **Music Mapping**: Assign a song, playlist, or album to an object.

-Seamless Playback: Automatically play music when the object is detected.
+- **Seamless Playback**: Automatically play music when the object is detected.

-Customizable Experience: Personalize object-music associations.
+- **Customizable Experience**: Personalize object-music associations.

-How It Works
+## How It Works

-Capture: The system scans and identifies an object using a camera.
+1. **Capture**: The system scans and identifies an object using a camera.

-Recognition: Computer vision algorithms recognize the object.
+2. **Recognition**: Computer vision algorithms recognize the object.

-Music Retrieval: The associated song, playlist, or album is fetched.
+3. **Music Retrieval**: The associated song, playlist, or album is fetched.

-Playback: The music starts playing instantly.
+4. **Playback**: The music starts playing instantly.

-Installation & Usage
+## Installation & Usage

 (Details on setup, dependencies, and running the project will be added soon.)

-Future Plans
+## Future Plans

-Enhance recognition accuracy with AI improvements.
+- Enhance recognition accuracy with AI improvements.

-Support for multiple users and object-music mappings.
+- Support for multiple users and object-music mappings.

-Integration with streaming services like Spotify and Apple Music.
+- Integration with streaming services like Spotify and Apple Music.

-Contributions
+## Contributions

 Contributions are welcome!
 Feel free to submit issues, suggest features, or contribute code.

-License
+## License

-(To be determined)
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License**.
+See the [LICENSE](LICENSE) file for details.

-Contact
+## Contact

-For any inquiries or feedback, reach out via [your preferred contact method].
+For inquiries or feedback, reach out via [your preferred contact method].